 - 1. Press esc button to change Fireplace1, Fireplace2 and 8°C operation - 2.
-Press $|{\text{TEMP.}}$ to adjust setting temperature from 5°C to 13°C - Note1 : 8°C will operate in Heating mode only.
-If Air conditioner performs in cooling operation (including automatic cooling) or dry operation it will change to heating operation. - Note2 : With Fireplace operation on heating mode indoor unit always runs and cold air breezing might be occurred.
+Press $|{\text{TEMP.}}$ to adjust setting temperature from 5°C to 13°C - Note1 : 8°C will operate in Heating mode only. should be charge mode to Heating mode before use. - Note2 : With Fireplace operation on heating mode indoor unit always runs and cold air breezing might be occurred.